replicatedhq/replicated-field-labs/instruqt/avoiding-installation-pitfalls/01-working-with-preflight-checks/assignment.md

 by default.

-The `clusterInfo` collector collects information about the running clusster like the Kubernetes version an other info you'd see when running `kubectl version`.
+The `clusterInfo` collector collects information about the running cluster like the Kubernetes version an other info you'd see when running `kubectl version`.
 The other default collector is `clusterResources` which collects information about resources of several known types across all namespaces that the user has